slbailey/retrowaves/tower/docs/contracts/NEW_TOWER_RUNTIME_CONTRACT.md

 2. Construct FallbackProvider
 3. Construct EncoderManager
 4. Construct AudioPump
-5. Construct event buffer (for Station heartbeat events)
+5. Initialize event broadcaster (no storage or buffering; real-time delivery only)
 6. Start FFmpegSupervisor
 7. Start HTTP server (including event endpoints)
 8. Start the frame-driven broadcast loop which retrieves MP3 frames from EncoderManager as they become available.